African-Market-Place-Build/back-end/README.md

 POST request to this end point adds a new user to the database and returns the newly created user info.

 https://african-market-place-bw.herokuapp.com/api/auth/login
-POST request to this end point returns a token and the user info if the username and password are correct.
+POST request to this end point returns a token (expires in 24 hours) and the user info if the username and password are correct.

 https://african-market-place-bw.herokuapp.com/api/items
 GET request to this end point returns the list of all items in the database if the token in the `Headers.authorization` is valid.